airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

-# Review the connection status:
+# Review the connection status
 The connection status displays information about the connection and of each stream being synced.
 Reviewing this summary allows you to assess the connection's current status.

 To review the connection status: